CU-CloudCollab/aws-manage-lifecycles/README.md

   * **none**
     * A policy that does nothing.
   * **limit-stop:[h]**
-    * *This policy is applicable only to EC2 instances.*
+    * *This policy is applicable only to EC2 and OpsWorks instances.*
     * Stop the instance if it is running and if more than [h] hours have elapsed since instance launch date/time.
     * The special case "limit-stop:0" means to stop the instance as soon as the policy is checked.
   * **limit-terminate:[h]**
-    * *This policy is applicable only to EC2 instances.*
+    * *This policy is applicable only to EC2 and OpsWorks instances.*
     * Terminate the instance if more than [h] hours have elapsed since instance launch date/time.
     * The special case "limit-terminate:0" means to terminate the instance as soon as the policy is checked.
+    * If an instance with this policy has an "opsworks-instance-id" tag, the instance will be stopped instead of terminated.
   * **limit-email:[h]/[email-address]**
-    * *This policy is applicable only to EC2 instances.*
+    * *This policy is applicable only to EC2 and OpsWorks instances.*
     * Send an email to [email-address] if more than [h] hours have elapsed since instance launch date/time.
     * The special case "limit-email:0/[email-address]" means "send the email every time the policy is checked".
   * **cycle-daily:[on-hour]/[off-hour]**
-    * *This policy is valid for EC2 and RDS instances.*
+    * *This policy is valid for EC2, OpsWorks, and RDS instances.*
     * Cycle this instance daily, turning it on at [on-hour] and off at [off-hour].
 Hour values are 0-23 and are relative to the local time of the AWS region (as long as that has been set in the Lambda function code).
     * If [on-hour] > [off-hour] then this is interpreted that the instance should be running overnight.
 E.g., cycle-daily:20/4 would turn on the instance at 8pm and off at 4am.
     * If [on-hour] == [off-hour], the policy is non-sensical and nothing is done.
   * **cycle-weekday:[on-hour]/[off-hour]**
-    * *This policy is valid for EC2 and RDS instances.*
+    * *This policy is valid for EC2, OpsWorks, and RDS instances.*
     * Cycle this instance on weekdays, turning it on at [on-hour] and off at [off-hour].
 Hour values are 0-23 and are relative to the local time of the AWS region (as long as that has been set in the Lambda function code).
 Instances remain off on weekends.
     * If [on-hour] > [off-hour], then the instance is turned on at [on-hour] on each weekday (Monday-Friday) and off at [off-hour] on Tuesday-Saturday.
     * If [on-hour] == [off-hour], the policy is nonsensical and nothing is done.
   * **cycle-weekly:[on-hour]/[off-hour]/[day]**
-    * *This policy is valid for EC2 and RDS instances.*
+    * *This policy is valid for EC2, OpsWorks, and RDS instances.*
     * Cycle this instance once per week on the specified day, turning it on at [on-hour] and off at [off-hour].
 Hour values are 0-23 and are relative to the local time of the AWS region (as long as that has been set in the Lambda function code).
 Day values can be 0-6 corresponding to Sunday-Saturday.
     * If [on-hour] > [off-hour], the the instance is turned on at [oh-hour] of the designated day and turned off at [off-hour] on the following day.
     * If [on-hour] == [off-hour], the policy is nonsensical and nothing is done.

+### OpsWorks tagging

+If an EC2 instance is part of an OpsWorks stack, you must ensure that the instance is tagged with the OpsWorks instance ID using tag key "opsworks-instance-id".
+See the [opsworks-utils-cookbook](https://github.com/CU-CommunityApps/opsworks-utils-cookbook) Chef cookbook for recipes that will help perform that tagging.

 ## Deploying the function to your AWS account